scottlurowist/Tic-Tac-Toe/README.md

 to like dark themes and chose to go for that.
 Since Tic Tac Toe is a simple game, I wanted the game to look polished but also clean and simple.
 I used Bootstrap to style the handful of forms and buttons.
-I wanted a hint of the Boostrap look, but I overrode Bootstrap's primary color to a shade of purple that I like so as not to look like every other Bootstrap site.
-I also used Flexbox to align buttons.
+I wanted a hint of the Boostrap look, but I overrode Bootstrap's primary color using SCSS to a shade of purple that I like so as not to look like every other Bootstrap site.
+I also used Flexbox to align buttons and Bootstrap to implement the game board.

 I first took care of the low-hanging fruit by implementing the signup, signin, change password, game options, and signout pages along with the corresponding web service invocations.
-I had this work complete before I tackled the game itself so as to make quick, immediate progress.
+I had this work complete before I tackled the game itself so as to make quick progress.

-It became clear that since we are manually implementing an SPA, I wanted a pseudo-state machine to hide and show the approptiate sections of the page, and properly show and hide buttons, sort of how Angular's router might work.
-That kept that logic in one place, educed redundant jQuery queries to the DOM, and generally kept things DRY.
+It became clear that since we are manually implementing an SPA, that I wanted a pseudo-state machine to hide and show the approptiate sections of the page, and properly show and hide buttons, sort of how Angular's router might work.
+That kept that logic in one place, reduced redundant jQuery queries of the DOM, and generally kept things DRY.

 I also knew that I would create a JS module to implement a "game engine".
 This keeps track of the player's moves, updates the game board, and scores each move.
-Due to my experience as a software developer and the simpleness of Tic Tac Toe, I was able to design this in my head while watching TV.
-The ideas come to me while I am in "diffuse mode" as most good ideas do.
+Due to my experience as a software developer and the simpleness of Tic Tac Toe, I was able to design this in my head while relaxing.
+The idea came to me while I was in "diffuse mode" as most good ideas do.

 When I started developing the game engine, I ran into perhaps my biggest problem.
-I could not load other modules into it.
+I could not load other modules into the engine.
 However, I quickly realized my problem was due to circular depdendencies with my CommonJS modules.
 I made sure that everything included the game engine and not the converse.

 I chose to focus on the game engine before I handled the web service call for update game.
 That is because the web service call was low-hanging fruit.
 I did need to refactor my game engine after I had the web service call in place; I had to refactor a single method into two.
 I had to handle a gameboard click and first determine whether the user clicked a gameboard cell already played.
-If so, then the egngine returns from the method and returns control to the user.
+If so, then the engine returns from the method and returns control to the user.
 If the cell is a new cell, the the move needs to be scored in order to tell the update game service whether the game is complete.